Are you really saving money shopping online?

 Fortunately, that didn't happen in this instance, but when the customer had an issue with their battery, their original retailer would not honor the warranty, even though this is required of all of our authorized retailers, whether they are brick and mortar stores or mail order giants.

 Whether you are purchasing an OPTIMA or any other brand of battery or product, make sure your retailer of choice is authorized to sell and service what you are buying.
 Buy a battery from an unauthorized retailer and you could run the risk of getting an old battery or dealing with a retailer who will not offer warranty service for damaged products.
-You can find a list of authorized OPTIMA retailers near you, by clicking on this link.
+You can find a list of authorized OPTIMA retailers near you, by using the "Find Your Store" link at the top of the page.

 If you are considering making a purchase from an online retailer and you want to make sure they are an authorized retailer, be sure to verify that they do the following: